platy-org/pdum-genome/contributions/example-hes12.md

 ```

 There is a clear most prominent hit for TCONS_00057998, which, according to the graphical view
 belongs to XLOC_022167.
 This is then where I should be looking.
+(COMMENT FROM DUYGU: I wonder instead of the list of hits above, would it be better to put a screenshot that actually show the XLOC?)

 ## 3. Verify the XLOC of interest